Bachelor's Degree Graduation Requirements

-Normally students preregister for classes online midway through the previous semester, but registration changes can be made during the first five class days of each semester, known as the drop/add period.
+Normally students preregister for classes online midway through the previous semester, but registration changes can be made during the first seven class days of each semester, known as the drop/add period.
 During this period students may adjust their schedule by adding and/or dropping classes, and latecomers can register for the semester.
 Students make changes to their schedules with advisors’ approval.
 Failure to register during the scheduled preregistration may result in a late registration fee of $50.

 Normal Course Load